JuliaLang/www.julialang.org/soc/ideas-page.md

 Julia's errors are helpful for the most part but could be improved - see [#4744](https://github.com/JuliaLang/julia/issues/4744).

-**Expected Results:** Consistent printing of errors with qualified type and human-readable string.
+**Expected Results:** Consistent printing of errors with qualified type and human-readable strings.

 ## Autoformat tool